 Kent County Ladies Golf Association was founded in 1900 as Kent County Club, with eight clubs affiliated to the organisation.
 In its inaugural year of operation, a representative team of female golfers from the county played matches against Devon, Hertfordshire, Middlesex, Surrey and Sussex.
 The first County Championship took place twelve months later and from that point on there was no stopping the female golfers of Kent.
 Today, there are 80 clubs affiliated to the county association, representing more than three and a half thousand lady golfers.

-There are almost 100 clubs in Kent so there’s plenty of choice when it comes to playing in “the garden of England”.
-Of course, the very best of these courses are the three that have hosted the Open Championship down the years: Royal Cinque Ports (1909 and 1920), Prince’s (1932) and Royal St George’s (1894 then 13 times since).
+There are almost 100 courses in Kent so there’s plenty of choice when it comes to playing in “the garden of England”.
+Of course, the very best of these layouts are the three that have hosted the Open Championship down the years: Royal Cinque Ports (1909 and 1920), Prince’s (1932) and Royal St George’s (1894 then 13 times since).

 Our Kent Best in County rankings were updated in November 2019.
 Click the link to read the story.